excap3r/music-discord-rich-presence-macos/README.md

 - 🎵 **iTunes**
 - 🎵 **Tidal**

-> **Note about Apple Music**: Apple Music is no longer supported as it now has its own native Discord Rich Presence integration.

 Want support for another player?
 Feel free to [open an issue](https://github.com/excap3r/music-discord-rich-presence-macos/issues) to request it.

 ---